Brighton College 13 Plus (13+) Entrance Exam Information – Key Details

 Upon confirmation of a place at the College, your child may be invited to attend Scholarship assessments, usually set between January and March of Year 8.
 Scholarships at 13+ include Academic, Art, Chess, Choral, Dance, Drama, DT, Music and Sports.

 The school also offers the Millennium Scholarship, an all-rounder scholarship which combines three of the following areas: academic, art, dance, drama, music, sports or service.
-For more information, please view the scholarships booklet available on the school’s website.
+For more information, please view the scholarship booklet available on the school’s website.

 Bursaries are means-tested and applying for them will require full details of income and assets to be presented.
 They are reviewed each year and may vary in accordance with your financial situation.
 They are awarded for day places only.
 The Bursary Application Form and the school’s Bursary Policy can be accessed via the school’s website.